Key dates in NBA history:

 March 28, 2006

-The Milwaukee Bucks set an NBA single-game record for most three-pointers in one quarter.
+The Milwaukee Bucks set a then NBA single-game record for most 3-pointers in one quarter.
 They hit 11 in the third quarter against the Phoenix Suns.

 March 28, 2018

 Against the Charlotte Hornets, LeBron James scores in double-figures for the 866th straight game.
 In doing so, he ties Michael Jordan for the longest such streak in NBA history.